 Mardin rises above the plain: houses of stone, clear-cut, chiseled, antique churches and mosques, lone faces from every window following every step in the courtyards, in the hallways, up and down the beige limestone stairs.
-We — there are both of us, still — do not understand most words in the market: they use dialects rather than Turkish, and behind closed doors Aramaic and Syriac can still be faintly heard.
+We do not understand most words in the market: they use dialects rather than Turkish, and from closed doors Aramaic and Syriac bubble into the street.
 When the wind rises in Mardin, a kite sprouts from every roof.

-I had a kite made and took it with me as I headed further South.
+We have a kite made and I take it with me as I head further South.

 I am taken to the city of Nisibis.
-Neoclassical Kurdish architecture has been erected these past years along the ruins of what is perhaps the world’s oldest university; the ancient Assyrian Churches; tea houses, coffee houses, full through the afternoon; Kurdish families living on both sides of the divide; minefields; and children playing football next to them.
+Neoclassical Kurdish architecture has been erected these past years along the ruins of an antique university, ancient Assyrian Churches; tea houses, coffee houses, full through the afternoon.
+Kurdish families live on both sides of the divide; minefields; and children playing football next to them.

 I had the fantasy of flying my kite over the border.
 I waited days for a wind that wouldn’t come.
 Shortly before I departed, I gave the kite to my host, a customs officer.

 I headed East, to Cizre, the city of Noah.

 A few days later, I called my host to ask if he had managed to fly the kite.
-He told me there was still no wind and that he gave it to his nephew who lived a bit further North.
+He told me there was still no wind and that he had given it to his nephew who lived a bit further North.
 I wondered if the kite would continue traveling and if it would ever know the wind.

 Who knows what remains of the kite

-And who can say a few years later, what is left, of these houses, of the tea-houses, stone-houses and streets, what have
+And who can tell me today what is left of these houses, of the tea-houses, stone-houses and streets, what have

 CURFEWS, OPERATIONS, CLEANSING, TERRORISTS, COUNTER-INSURGENCY

 the telephone numbers have been lost and the email addressed do not answer

-Who can tell me if the kites still fly as they used to.
+Who can tell me if kites are still flown